 - You get the manufacturer’s warranty (valid when purchased from an authorized retailer)

-- It’s quite an easy installation – basic DIY skills needed.
+- It’s quite an easy installation – basic DIY skills are needed.

 - The price is lower than any similar product.